AlanRynne/MPDA_18-AlanGit/input/paper.md

 Left: Any given vertex on a mesh (left) will become either flat (centre) or a hinge (right).
 Right: Developalizing a sphere.
 Results highly depend on the initial mesh topology[^KraneDevelop]
 </div>

-> Explain concept of noisy vs smooth developable surfaces/meshes

-![Noisy to smooth sheet [@Stein2018DSF][^KraneDevelop]](resources/images/developability/developability-figure-08.png){#fig:noisyVSsmooth width=100%}

 # Geometric properties

 ## Geodesic curves

 In differential geometry, a *geodesic curve* is the generalization of a straight line into curved spaces.
+It is usually understood as the shortest path between two points on a given surface, although this may not always be the case.

 Also, in the presence of  an *affine connection*, a geodesic is defined to be a curve whose tangent vectors remain parallel if they are transported along it.
 We will explore the notion of vector *parallel transport* in the following sections.